BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-Install-Pak-Files.md

 You will need an account to download the mods, so make one before you move on with the guide.
 If you have one, log in so you can download the mods.

-> Remember to read the mod description!
+> Remember to read the mod description of the mod you wish to download!
 > The mod description outlines things such as: Installation, compatbility issues, load order (if it has a specific load order), other things you may wish to keep in mind such as bugs.
 > A lot of issues can be prevented if you remember to the read the description!
 {.is-warning}